rzh150030/group_project_2_Brainscape_clone/README.md

     return {"errors": ["Unauthorized"]}`

 ### Studying Decks
-Logged in users are able to study decks they own.
+Logged in users are able to study decks they own as well as other decks they find when searching.
 Developed a custom animation effect in order to perform flipping of cards

 ### Future Features
 - Search decks by categories